shleen/aides-memoire/UX.md

 - **Big picture thinking**.
 You are, after all, trying to tell a story.
 It doesn't hurt to give it a bit of structure.
 This is at least for the beginning, middle, & end of the site.

   **Beginning**- where you plant your stimulus!
 This means things like promotions & contest banners. <br>
   **Middle**- your hook!
 Engage your users!
-Show off your shiny testimonials, awards. <br>
+Show off your shiny testimonials & awards. <br>
   **End**- go in for the kill!
 Place your call to actions here!
 Buy Now! or contact information, etc.
 - **Easter eggs**!
 This means well-hidden features or messages.
-This is almost a type of gamification that adds a layer of excitement to the experience.
+These add a layer of excitement to the experience.
 Sites suited for this method are- gaming-related sites, giveaway sites, or sites whose aim is to provide lighthearted fun to their users. e.g. Google's Atari Breakout hidden in the image search results.
 - **Make your user into the subject of the story**. e.g. use any personal information you have to provide personalised stats or functions.

 ## 4. Validate